COVID-19 - What you need to know

 - Assigned a COVID coordinator for your team — COVID coordinator checklist

-Before stepping on the field, you must
+Before stepping on the field with your team, you must:

-- COVID Coordinator completes MYSA registration
+- Have a COVID Coordinator that completed their MYSA registration

 - Pick up PPE kit, equipment, and/or CORI lanyard.
 Sign up HERE for a pick up time

-- Sign up for practice times (link will be emailed to eligible coaches)
+- Sign up for practice times

 - Do not congregate anywhere at the facility

-- Spectators must bring their own chairs, if so desired.
+- Spectators must bring their own chairs, if so desired

 - Assistant coach or parent should occupy the role as the COVID Coordinator